smucclaw/lag/README.md

   - Link to relevant supporting statements in the policy contract.

 Current-generation chatbots based on LLMs are not capable of answering such questions with confidence and detail.
+See [Insurance Conversation 1](./conversation1.md) for an actual chatbot conversation containing errors.

 Improving the logical performance "from within" is an active area of research.
 The LAG approach says, "we need to hedge those bets; let's